endlesstory0428/Graph-Cities/README.md

 If you want to preprocess data files to use the client to navigate a hierarchy of decomposed data: first put all edgelist text files in a directory (default is data/), and choose a temporary data directory for preprocessed files (default is temp/, will be created if not present).
 Pass these paths in the arguments, and run the command with arguments you need, for example `node app.js dataDir=data2 tempDir=temp2 port=8000`.
 And they will be automatically processed.
 And if there are datasets larger than about 100MB, you may need to increase the Node.js memory limit like this: `node --max-old-space-size=<memory in MBs> app.js <other arguments>` because the default Node.js memory limit may be too tight.

 The text data files can be CSV, TSV, or space-separated (will be auto-detected).
-Each line should have 2 rows, source and target, which become vertex IDs.
+Each line should have 2 columns, source and target, which become vertex IDs.
 Extra columns are ignored.
 A header line (must be first line is present) with column names including source and target is allowed (and can be used to control which columns are treated as the source and target), but other kinds of comments are not understood.
 Each file is treated as one dataset and its filename(ignoring extensions) will be the dataset name for UI purposes.

 Server command-line arguments:
 - dataDir=(...): specifies the data files directory.
 Can be a relative or absolute path.